 Bryan W. Wolford is YOUR Mid-Mo Lawyer.
-He passionately and vigorously represents clients in the Mid-Missouri counties of Moniteau, Miller, Morgan, and Cole including the cities of California, Tipton, Eldon, Tuscumbia, Versailles, and Jefferson City.
+He passionately and vigorously represents clients in the Mid-Missouri counties of Moniteau, Miller, Morgan, Cole, Cooper, and Pettis including the cities of California, Tipton, Eldon, Tuscumbia, Versailles, Sedalia, Boonville, and Jefferson City.
 At the Law Offices of Bryan W. Wolford, we are your partner, your trusted adviser, and your advocate in bringing your legal issue to a remedy.

 Licensed in Missouri